10x-Engineers/riscv-ci-partners/jenkins_docs/Github_push_webhook.md

-# Github webhook integration with Jenkins
+# Github 'Push' webhook integration with Jenkins
 ## Purpose of using github webhook integration with jenkins
-Most of the time, before generating each pull request on the upstream repository, one may want to check the result of all the checks on the repository defined by CI/CD pipeline.
-This saves the owner of the repository from all the trouble of reviewing all the changes and approve the pull request once the there is no issue with it.
-This can be achieved using github webhook integration with jenkins.
+Most of the time, after a push on the upstream repository, one may want to check the result of all the checks on the repository defined by CI/CD pipeline.
+This tells whether there is some issue with push and whether or not the defined checks/tests have passed.
+This can be achieved using github push webhook integration with jenkins.
 ## Jenkins version and operating system specifications
 The version of Jenkins and operating system specifications at the time of writing this documentation are mentioned below:
 **Jenkins version:** 2.370